 The Chancellor of the Anschutz Medical Campus and the Dean of the School of Medicine shall be ex-officio members of the General Faculty, the Executive Faculty, and the Faculty Senate.

-The Dean shall be the administrative head of the School of Medicine and shall represent the School on the Chancellor’s Executive Committee.
+The Dean shall be the academic and administrative head of the School of Medicine and shall represent the School on the Chancellor’s Executive Committee.
 The Dean shall be responsible for the enforcement of admissions policies and the general effectiveness of the School.

 The Dean shall enforce rules and regulations and shall have the power to act in minor cases of discipline and to refer major cases to the Executive Committee.
 He or she shall confer with the chairpersons of departments and when appropriate with department faculty members about departmental needs and salaries and shall allocate space in the best interests of the School.
 The Dean shall make regular reports to the Chancellor, the Executive Committee and the Faculty Senate.
 The Dean shall be an